USST-RADSAT-SK/power-and-electrical/README.md

   Now if you want to make changes to a file please make a branch

+## How To View a Branch

+  Say you want to do a quick check on the progress for the PCB board

+  use the following commands in git bash

+  "git checkout [name of branch]"

+  In the case that KiCad is not updating automatically use the following procedure:

+  - open project file with "open with..." in file directory

+  If you quickly want to check when the last changes were done to a branch use

+  "git log"

+  scroll up & you will see the most recent commit and who did it

 ## How To Make a Branch

   a branch is like a copy of files that you can edit on your local drive where you dont have to worry about messing up the main code